 As per KCSiE (2023), staff "should be mindful that early information sharing is vital for the effective identification, assessment and allocation of appropriate service provision" (support).
 Where staff have a concern for a child which does not indicate that they are suffering or likely to suffer immediate harm or in immediate danger they should follow the setting's internal processes for submitting a Record of Concern.
-The step-by-step process of doing so is as follows:
+The process of reporting is explained to staff and staff use CPOMs to record such matters.